polterguy/magic/README.md

 ### Bring your own OpenAI API key

 Magic uses OpenAI by default — create a key [here](https://platform.openai.com/api-keys).
-If you'd rather not use OpenAI, there are **Ollama** and **HuggingFace** plugins that override the inference functions, though embeddings still require OpenAI's API.
+If you'd rather not use OpenAI, there are **Ollama** and **HuggingFace** plugins that override the inference functions, and chatbots can use **BM25 keyword retrieval** instead of embeddings — full-text search over your training data, running entirely inside SQLite, needing no OpenAI key and no vectorisation.
+Semantic and hybrid retrieval still use OpenAI's embeddings API.
 And if you drive Magic through the **MCP server**, you don't need an OpenAI key at all.

 ## AI agents